Critical Language Scholarship Program | Health and Safety

 • Beware of invisible dangers such as riptides and strong currents.

-• Adhere to posted signs, including those that prohibit swimming in a specific area, or note the absence of lifeguards.
+• Adhere to posted signs, including those that prohibit swimming in a specific area or note the absence of lifeguards.

 Water Quality and Water-Borne Illness

-Before participating in any water-based activity, students should review the Centers for Disease Control and Prevention (CDC) host country page for health notices and any specific information related to staying safe around water.
-Students should also exercise caution and follow the general tips below to avoid germs in the water:
+In addition to drowning, partaking in water-based activities can also facilitate exposure to bacteria which may cause water-borne illness.
+Information outlining water quality may not be readily available in the host country/location.
+Before participating in any water-based activity, students should review the Centers for Disease Control and Prevention (CDC) destination page for health notices and specific information related to staying safe around water.
+Participants should also adhere to the following:

 • Do not swallow water.